kevinlessard/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Adding a weekday/weekend facture to the imputedData..
+Adding a weekday/weekend factor to the imputedData..

 ```r